World Student Conference Reflection-Natalie CyganPosted by Natalie Cygan on 9/20/2016

 Twenty-two MYP and future DP IB students attend the University of North Texas' International Peace Day celebration where they dedicated the Peace Pole "May peace prevail on earth" engraved in several different languages, the top ones spoken at UNT.
 Denton ISD Superintendent Dr. Jamie Wilson was a featured speaker emphasizing the UNT/DISD partnership.
 UNT also dedicated Marquis Hall where the UNT International Program is housed.
 The students enjoyed some internationally inspired appetizers and learned about some of the UNT majors from students in the International student program.

 Dr. Jamie Wilson, Denton ISD Superintendent celebrates the unveiling of the Peace Pole at UNT.

 Emma Besier's Stanford Univ.
-Summer InternshipPosted by Beth Hughes at 9/11/2015Emma Besier studies Cardiothoracic Surgery at Stanford UniversityEmma Besier spent nine weeks at Stanford University this summer working under the Dr. James Fann Fellowship in Cardiothoracic Surgery Research.
+Summer InternshipPosted by Beth Hughes on 9/11/2015Emma Besier studies Cardiothoracic Surgery at Stanford UniversityEmma Besier spent nine weeks at Stanford University this summer working under the Dr. James Fann Fellowship in Cardiothoracic Surgery Research.
 While there, she was a teaching assistant for Stanford's High School and Pre Medical Student Cardiothoracic Surgical Skills Internship.
 Emma also had the opportunity to work in a lab that cultured hiPSCs into cardiomyocytes.
 In addition, she was a member of a biweekly journal club where other fellows, undergraduates, and medical students read, presented and discussed scientific articles.